pytest-dev/pytest-echo/README.rst

 as they are at the begining of the test.

-Useful in the continuous integration to dump test configuration/environment and or to check is attributes are properly set (ie. you change environment with `os.environ`)
+Useful in the continuous integration to dump test configuration/environment and or to check if attributes are properly set (ie. you change environment with `os.environ`)